-Peter Hook set to join Tim Burgess' online listening party
+Peter Hook to talk through Joy Division's ‘Unknown Pleasures’ for Tim Burgess' listening party

 Read more: Tim Burgess on listening parties with Oasis’ Bonehead and Blur’s Dave Rowntree: “They’re a distraction”

 Burgess, who has already hosted the likes of Oasis, Franz Ferdinand and The Libertines, launched his new project during the coronavirus pandemic.
+Now, Hooky will be Tweeting along with his insights and memories of Joy Division‘s classic 1979 debut.

 Hook shared the news on Twitter, writing: “Very much looking forward to this listening party for ‘Unknown Pleasures’ with @Tim_Burgess, @KCMANC & of course all of you.